heathercat123/PAWS-Decomp/README.md

 # PAWS-Decomp

 Decompilation of the 2023 mobile game Super Cat Tales: PAWS.
-This is the Android version 1.0.64.
+This is Android version 1.0.64.

 ## Building